 About the X-Hab Academic Innovation Challenge

 On July 22, 2011 NASA announced the selection of four teams to compete in the 2012 challenge, from Oklahoma State University; University of Maryland, College Park; Ohio State University; and University of Bridgeport, Conn.
-The undergraduate students will design, manufacture, assemble and test their concepts and hardware.
-A panel of engineers and scientists will assess their progress at each stage of the competition.
-The National Space Grant Foundation will fund the cost of the teams' design development and their participation in testing in summer 2012 at NASA's Johnson Space Center, Houston, Texas.
+The undergraduate students designed, manufactured, assembled and tested their concepts and hardware.
+A panel of engineers and scientists assessed their progress at each stage of the competition.
+The National Space Grant Foundation funded the cost of the teams' design development and their participation in testing in summer 2012 at NASA's Johnson Space Center, Houston, Texas.

 University teams from Oklahoma State, Wisconsin, and Maryland were chosen for the finalist phase of the first X-Hab competition.
 In June of 2011 at Johnson Space Center, the NASA-Habitat Demonstration Unit (HDU) Project conducted a head-to-head competition for successfully designing and demonstrating an attachable inflatable habitat "Loft" (2nd level attachable) concept given a list of requirements for the design.
 In July 1, 2011, the University of Wisconsin-Madison was announced as the winner of the 2011 X-Hab Academic Innovation Challenge.

 X-Hab Academic Innovation Challenge Completes Fifth Year of Student-Built Space Habitation Systems

 06.15.2015 - University teams worked with NASA to enhance habitation capabilities for deep space missions.

 Eight Universities Selected for NASA’s 2016 X-Hab Academic Innovation Challenge

 06.08.15 - Student Projects Expand NASA Technologies for Deep Space Living.